Latent Abstraction for Retrieval-Augmented Generation: Latent Query Construction

 \section{Latent Query Construction}

 We begin by investigating latent query construction, where the LLM bypasses explicit textual query generation and instead produces a dense retrieval vector directly from its hidden representations.
-To enable this capability, the LLM is pre-trained to internalize query formulation, allowing it to infer search intent from the input and map it directly into a retrieval vector.
-Formally, let $x = (x_1, \ldots, x_T)$ denote an input query token sequence.
-A standard autoregressive language model $\mathcal{M}$ computes:
+To enable this capability, the LLM is trained to internalize query formulation, allowing it to infer search intent from the input and map it directly into a retrieval vector.
+Formally, let $x = (x_1, \ldots, x_T)$ denote an input query token sequence and $\mathcal{M}$ an autoregressive language model with last-layer hidden states $h_t \in \mathbb{R}^d$.
+We append a designated token \texttt{[PRED]} to the input, forming $\tilde{x} = (x_1, \ldots, x_T, \texttt{[PRED]})$.
+Through causal self-attention, its hidden state attends to the full preceding context, yielding a latent query vector: